gerardroche/sublime-phpck/README.md

 optional fields at any time by deleting them i.e. by pressing <kbd>DEL</kbd>
 , then break out of the field cycle by pressing <kbd>ESC</kbd>.

-*(To break out of a field cycle after deleting fields, you can also press
+*To break out of a field cycle after deleting fields, you can also press
-<kbd>TAB</kbd> continuously until the end of the field cycle)*
+<kbd>TAB</kbd> continuously until the end of the field cycle.*

 **Example**